pranayakhadgi/blackberry-legacy/README.md

-# Project BlackBerry: Minimal Productivity Terminal on Legacy Hardware
+# A simple experiment on my old blackberry Z10

 ## What This Is

 This started as a curiosity experiment: **could my old BlackBerry Z10 sitting in a drawer actually be useful?**

 The answer: sort of, but not really.
-This project is a working MVP that demonstrates the concept, but I intentionally stopped here once the core limitations became clear.
+This experiment cleared most of my curiosity, but I intentionally stopped here once the core limitations became clear.

 ## The Experiment

-The idea was simple: use a legacy BlackBerry Z10 as a minimal productivity terminal by offloading all computation to a Java HTTP server running on my laptop.
+The idea was simple: use a legacy BlackBerry Z10 as a minimal productivity workspace by offloading all computation to a Java HTTP server running on my laptop.
+In a simple sense, I wanted to make a dumb phone for a good digital detox.
 The phone would act purely as a thin web client—no apps, no distractions, just a simple interface for checklists and curated resources.

 ### What Works

-- ✅ Z10 browser successfully connects to laptop over WiFi
+- Z10 browser successfully connects to laptop over WiFi
-- ✅ Java server serves HTML pages optimized for BB10's old WebKit browser
+- Java server serves HTML pages optimized for BB10's old WebKit browser
-- ✅ Weekly checklist system with localStorage persistence
+- Weekly checklist system with localStorage persistence
-- ✅ Resource navigator with curated links
+- Resource navigator with curated links
-- ✅ File-based persistence (checklists saved to disk)
+- File-based persistence (checklists saved to disk)

 ### What Doesn't (And Why I Stopped)

 The original goal was to have a "Linux-like" setup on the phone for minimal productivity.
 But here's the thing: implementing that would reintroduce the same complexity and distractions I was trying to avoid.
 The simplest viable setup—Z10 as a web client to a laptop—already requires discipline and setup effort.

-Pushing further toward "Linux everywhere" began to contradict the simplicity goals.
-So I stopped at a working MVP rather than over-engineer something that wouldn't actually help.
+Pushing it further began to look complicated, as I later found out from a couple of Youtube videos that having linux on my phone needed hardware chip installation and few soldering (I don't have the tools for that)

 ## Architecture

 ```
-┌─────────────────────┐       HTTP        ┌──────────────────────┐
+┌─────────────────────┐                   ┌──────────────────────┐
-│ BlackBerry Z10     │  <─────────────> │ Pop!_OS Laptop       │
+│ BlackBerry Z10      │        HTTP       │ Pop!_OS Laptop       │
-│ (BB10 Browser)     │                  │ (Java 17 Server)     │
+│ (BB10 Browser)      │   <─────────────> │ (Java 17 Server)     │
 │                     │                   │ Port 8080            │
 └─────────────────────┘                   └──────────────────────┘
 ```

 - **Z10**: Legacy BlackBerry 10 browser, connects via WiFi